 - 2.34.
 The managers of the plant should ensure that procedures are put in place to cover, in an unambiguous manner, the interfaces between the operations department and other groups of personnel within the operating organization.
 One of the purposes of such procedures should be to enable support to be provided, as necessary, to the operations department. - 2.35.
 Adequate provision should be made for providing prompt support to shift supervisors in normal working hours and outside normal working hours in the event of a problem arising in a particular subject, such as maintenance, reactor physics, radiation protection, environment protection or water chemistry. - 2.36.
 There should be effective interfaces between the shift teams (including control room operators and field operators), the technical support group and maintenance groups, including contractors.
 After completing work, the shift team, technical support group and maintenance groups should ensure that structures, systems and components affected by the work are tested and returned to their original state or to a satisfactory operational state that complies with OLCs.
-Operating personnel should not tolerate equipment failures and defects, and should request the maintenance department to resolve all such failures and defects within a reasonable time frame. - 2.37.
-Operating personnel should not normally interchange components or perform maintenance.
-If something needs to be repaired, the operating personnel should
+Operating personnel should not tolerate equipment failures and defects, and should request the maintenance department to resolve all such failures and defects within a reasonable time frame.

-&lt;sup>6 Conservative decision making in operational safety management means making decisions that maintain all levels of defence in depth at all times.
+6 Conservative decision making in operational safety management means making decisions that maintain all levels of defence in depth at all times.
 In practice, a conservative approach means that decisions that take equipment out of service, alter plant line-ups, reschedule equipment testing or extend the out of service time of equipment, are evaluated for their effects on safety, and that the final configuration meets the provisions of the safety analysis report and remains within established OLCs.